no2fpga/no2misc/doc/i2c_master_wb.md

 Without FIFO it always returns the response of the last command and `rv` indicates if that is valid or if the command is still being executed.

+The `cr` bit indicates in both cases if a new command can be submitted safely.
+For non-FIFO mode that bit will match `rv`, and for FIFO mode, this indicates that the command FIFO is not full.

+### Response peek (Read Only, addr `0x04`)

+This is the same register as `0x00` but in FIFO mode it doesn't actually de-queue the response (if any).
+This allows for instance to check if the `cr` is set or not with no side effects.